Air Source Heat Pumps

 Calculating the right air source heat pump size for your home

 To ensure the heat pump will be the right size for your needs, a heat loss calculation will be carried out by your installer.
-This will look at various attributes of your home, taking into account everything from the size of the property, to the number of rooms and radiators you have, the efficiency of your heating emitters, and whether you use underfloor heating.
+This will look at various attributes of your home, taking into account everything from the size of the property, the building materials used, and how airtight the property is.

 This calculation ensures your heat pump is the right size for your needs and that the unit works to its full potential.
 Most importantly, you’ll have the consistent performance that you expect.